 FORENSIC EXAMINEES: If your assessment is for a legal purpose, your paperwork is not on this website.
 If you would like the paperwork for a forensic evaluation prior to your scheduled appointment, please give us a call.

-Please complete your forms after scheduling but in advance of your appointment - we cannot see you without them!
+Please complete your forms at least 3 days prior to your appointment - we cannot see you without them!
 Our forms are HIPAA-compliant and secure.
-We recommend you complete them on a computer unless you're really good at typing on your phone or tablet.
+We recommend you complete them on a computer, as the forms may not load properly on your phone.

 New Patient Deposit:

-Please arrive at least 20 minutes prior to your scheduled appointment to complete new patient paperwork (unless you have completed it in advance, in which case please arrive 10 minutes early).
+If you have not completed your new patient paperwork electronically, please arrive at least 20 minutes prior to your scheduled appointment to complete new patient paperwork.
 We typically do not run behind schedule.
 Your clinician has reserved a specific amount of time for you and will not be able to extend your appointment if paperwork is not ready by the start of your appointment.

 Don't forget to bring your ID.
 Bring your insurance card if we will be filing insurance for you.
 Patients under 18 and dependent adults must bring a legal guardian with them to the first appointment.
 A stepparent is not a legal guardian unless a court has provided them with paperwork stating as such!